amadeu01/cobot-rs/docs/testing.md

 - **No Mock Hardware**: Cannot test complex behaviors or hardware simulation

 ### Standalone Tests
-- **No Real Hardware**: Tests use mocks, may miss hardware-specific issues
+- **No Real Hardware**: Tests focus on mathematical functions, may miss hardware-specific issues
-- **Integer Precision**: Some precision loss is expected and tolerated
+- **Integer Precision**: Some precision loss is expected and tolerated in roundtrip tests
-- **Threading Simulation**: Parallel execution benefits are simulated, not measured
+- **Build Directory**: Compiled binaries are placed in `build/` to keep project organized

 ## Why Two Test Approaches?